 - Individual behaviour and human error affects our exposure to cybercrime risk

 Since the COVID 19 health crisis citizens have become much more reliant on using online services and consequently the risk of becoming a victim of cybercrime have significantly increased.
 It has been observed that there is an increased motivation for those lacking in skills and confidence to seek help.

 Organisations are developing new ways of working with community because of the lockdown, like many other organisations, it has moved services from face to face delivery to providing support remotely using communication applications.
 Video conferencing has become mainstream rather than being used by a minority business elite.
 Third sector organisations are more confident, and the wider public are becoming increasingly aware of video chat as a way of keeping in touch with friends and family however there is still a digital divide that exists in the UK and it is getting wider as a result of more essential services offered via the internet.
-Those that lack knowledge about the cybercrime risk are becoming increasingly more vulnerable consequently GTT is grateful that the West Yorkshire Police are supporting this project with Community Safety Funding this year.
+Those that lack knowledge about the cybercrime risk are becoming increasingly more vulnerable consequently GTT is grateful that the West Yorkshire Police are supporting this project with Community Safety Funding in 2020.